raazymuhd1/Huff-Store/README.md

  1. compiling huff contract run this command `huffc ./src/horseStoreV1/HorseStore.huff --bytecode`

- ### Contract Creation Process
+ ### Contract Creation code
  these 3 bytecode will be push onto blockchain on the contract creation process
+ - contract creation bytecode
  - contract runtime bytecode
- - contract build time bytecode
- - contract metadata (optional data)
+ - contract metadata (optional data) - basically just adding someting like compiler version we used to develop the contract, constructor data etc

+## theres 2 ways of contract creation in ETHEREUM
+ - An `EOA` create a contract, this way we won't see any `CREATE` opcode in the opcode return from contract creation
+ - A `contract` create another contract using `create` inline assembly or `CREATE` opcode, this way we will see the `CREATE` opcode in the opcode returned from contract creation.

  ## 3 Main Part Where Data Stored on EVM (Stack based machine)